progleic/prog2425_setup/README.md

 ![alt text](img/clion_new_file_3.png)

-If you have enabled auto-reload of the `CMakeLists.txt` file, in the top-right corner a new configuration will appear for the executable you just added, with the same name as the one given to the executable.
+If you have enabled auto-reload of the `CMakeLists.txt` file, in the top-right corner a new run configuration will appear for the executable you just added, with the same name as the one given to the executable.
 Click the green arrow to run the program.

 ![alt text](img/clion_new_file_4.png)